LukeS26/Root/README.md

 Sooo Uhhh, basically we are rooting out,

 ~~Here is top 10 reasons to root:~~

 Enough of that

 Here is a global todo list, if you think there is anything that anyone needs just add it to the todo list.

 Programming:
+LUKE:
+1. Movement
+2. Level Design

+Aidan:
-1. Basic level design
+1. UI
-2. Levels
+2. Title Screen
-3. Stuff?!?!?!?!

 Art:
 Try to Keep things in 16-bit generally.

+Andrew:
-1. Vertical Stem
+1. Vertical Stem (DONE)
 2. Horizontal Stem
 3. Split Stem (each goes from left to right)
 4. Possible Flower
+5. Dirt
+6. Water

 Music:
+David
 1. Game theme
 2. Main menu theme